krogank9/kbe_godot_demo/README.md

 for calling methods on equivalent base/cell entities on the server and allows the server to call methods on client entities.
 Provides an Event class for asynchronous communication with the plugin and KBE entities across multiple threads.
-All plugin files reside in the kbe_plugin directory, and has KBEngine.gd set as a Singleton in Godot project settings.
+All plugin files reside in the kbe_plugin directory, and KBEngine.gd is set as a Singleton in Godot project settings.

 ### Godot demo: